 Aben Resources Ltd. (TSXV:ABN,OTCBB:ABNAF,FWB:E2L2) holds two properties in premier mining locations recognized worldwide.
-Aben Resources is currently developing its flagship Forrest Kerr project, which is situated at the heart of the Golden Triangle region in northwest British Columbia, Canada.
+The company is currently developing its flagship Forrest Kerr project, which is situated at the heart of the Golden Triangle region in northwest British Columbia, Canada.

 The Golden Triangle is a remote and mountainous area of the province which sits on the border of Alaska’s panhandle.
 Interest in this area began in 1861 and mines have been in operation there since 1918.
 In the 1990s, it was a popular mining destination as the Eskay Creek and Snip properties became productive enough to inspire the region’s current name.

 The Golden Triangle has historically been difficult to reach; however, recent developments in infrastructure, including roads and power lines, have inspired new exploration initiatives.
-The new infrastructure as well as new discoveries, higher gold prices, receding glaciers and maturing production are propelling a new period of growth and development in the Golden Triangle.
+New infrastructure, new discoveries, higher gold prices, receding glaciers and maturing production are propelling a new period of growth and development in the Golden Triangle.

 Aben Resources’ Forrest Kerr project is in the center of the Golden Triangle and neighbors projects operated by GT Gold Corp.
-(TSXV:GTT), Pretivm Resources (TSX:PVG) and Eskay Mining Corp.
+(TSXV:GTT), Pretium Resources (TSX:PVG) and Eskay Mining Corp.
 (TSXV:ESK,OTC:ESKYF,FWB:KN7).
 Through the company’s exploration, Aben Resources has determined that the mineralization at the property is controlled and present in primary and secondary structures, providing the company with discovery potential.
-The company plans to test various targets on the property with a phased drill program that is expected to run into the later half of 2019.
+The company’s phased 2019 drill program expanded mineralization at the North and South Boundary zones, which both remain open in various directions and at depth.